Geaming2002/T5-Model-migration/README.md

 class T5Tokenizer(PyTensorOperation):
     """
-    Tokenizer used for Bert text process.
+    Tokenizer used for T5 text process.
     Args:
         tokenizer_file (Str): The path of the tokenizer.json
     Examples: